 An obvious example of such an area is the container shipping industry, which in the 1970s has also experienced a renaissance with the wide adoption of containerization.
 However, improvident internal processes and trade imbalances led to huge inefficiencies.
 Empty containers had to be repositioned from big consumer centers such as Europe and the US to big manufacturing powerhouses like China and Southeast Asia.
 To be able to satisfy demand at any given time and location, and compensate for the long repositioning cycles, ocean shipping carriers keep excess container inventory.
 Traditionally, inland empty containers account for around 30-40% of the total container shipping fleet.

 This contrary to the JIT way of working is called Just-in-Case (JIC) – it represents an inventory-management method whereby inventory, goods, and materials are always on hand, to be at the right place when needed and to ensure that customer orders are always satisfied.
 However, the estimates for the safety stocks or inventory levels in the ocean shipping industry are often not data-driven and based on the gut feeling and experience of local agents.
 They are often highly incentivized to constantly keep a larger safety stock in order to be able to satisfy all potential customer orders.
-This incentive goes into conflict with the strive for efficiency of the overall organization.
+This incentive goes into conflict with the strive for the efficiency of the overall organization.

 The contrary scenario in which the central organization dictates the local safety stocks also exists.
 After the collapse of Hanjin in 2016 (which was among the world’s top 10 carriers back then) and the following turmoil, some companies have significantly slashed their fleets.
 However, that created the opposite out-of-stock problem, where companies are struggling to satisfy customer demand.